brylie/brylie.online/src/content/projects/geri-life.md

 ## Background and Motivation

 The story of GeriLife began in 2015 when I identified a critical gap in elder care systems.
-Care facilities were struggling with inconsistent quality of care and limited visibility into residents' wellbeing.
+Care facilities struggled with inconsistent quality of care and limited visibility into residents' wellbeing.
 Family members often felt disconnected from their loved ones' daily experiences, and facility managers lacked tools to systematically track and improve quality of life for residents.

 Traditional approaches to resident wellbeing relied heavily on anecdotal information and guesswork.
 There was no cohesive system to track engagement, preferences, or emotional states across time.
 Care staff, already overburdened with responsibilities, found it challenging to facilitate wellbeing activities for all residents equally.